 The corporate tax rate is 17%.
 The 17% rate is applicable to income when it is more than TWD 120,000.
 However, the income tax payable shall not exceed half of the part of taxable income that exceeds TWD 120,000.
 Starting from the fiscal year of 2010, the corporate income tax rate is reduced from 25% to 17%.

 The corporate tax rate is 30 percent.
 Profits after tax are subject to 10 percent withholding tax when distributed as dividend, resulting in an effective tax rate of 37 percent for a profit-making and dividend-distributing business organization.

-A 35% rate applies to the financial, telecommunication and the service suppliers for the gas and oil operators; the latters are subject to a progressive tax rate ranging between 50 percent and 75 percent.
-A rate of 10 percent applies to the agriculture and fishing sectors.
-The corporate income tax rate applies to resident companies and to permanent establishments of non-resident companies with a minimum tax payable of 0.1 percent under certain conditions.
+A 35% rate applies to the financial activities, for telecommunication operators and for the service suppliers of the gas and oil operators; those latters are subject to a progressive tax rate ranging between 50% and 75%.
+A rate of 10% applies to the agriculture and fishing sectors.
+The corporate income tax rate applies to resident companies and to permanent establishments of non-resident companies with a minimum tax payable of 0.2% under certain conditions.

 The corporate tax rate is 20 percent.
 A resident company is liable to corporate income tax on its worldwide income.
 A non-resident company is liable to corporate income tax on its Turkish-source income only.